 It’s important to listen to your body, but good-for-you food is a form of medicine.
 It rebuilds healthy cells and tissues, gives you strength, and also helps fight infection.
 Some treatments work better when your body has enough nutrients.

 Healthy juices on their own don’t make up for entire meals.
 But they’re an easy way to work fruits and vegetables into your day.

 Whether you make your own at home or buy pre-made, these juices are loaded with the most benefits:

 Beet juice: Often mixed with fruit juice to offset its earthy taste, beet juice has betalains, or plant nutrients that are anti-inflammatory and full of antioxidants.
-Betalains also give beets their colour.
+Betalains also give beets their color.

 Pomegranate juice: Fruit and vegetable juices that contain pomegranate juice have polyphenols.
 These naturally occurring chemical compounds have anti-inflammatory properties that can suppress cancer growth.

 Orange juice: Acidic liquids may not sound or feel good, especially if you have mouth sores from chemotherapy.
 Mix it with another juice, like carrot or beet, to get the benefits and avoid the drawbacks.

-Work in other citrus juices, like lemon and lime, if they taste adequately okay.
+Work in other citrus juices, like lemon and lime, if they taste okay.
 In fact, both are good for digestion.
 But avoid grapefruit juice, which can interact with chemotherapy and certain drugs.

-Cruciferous vegetable-based juices: Look for juices that contain vegetables like kale, collards, bok choy, cabbage, or spinach.
+Cruciferous vegetable-based juices: Look for juices containing kale, collards, bok choy, cabbage, or spinach.
 They’re all in the cruciferous family of vegetables and have loads of vitamin A. They also have phytonutrients, or plant-based compounds known to decrease cancer risk.

 Carrot juice: Carrots have beta-carotene, which your body uses to make vitamin A. It’s good for your eyesight, reduces your risk of certain cancers, and can also offset some of the side effects of chemotherapy, like white patches, swelling, and ulcers in your mouth.